ameba23/lowtechnetwork/docs/water.md

 Another technique is to dig a bigger hole of then insert concrete or plastic tube.
-Successful wells have been made using 50cm diameter pipe found on a building site, with holes drilled in the lowest meter and some gravel (smalls stones) added to the bottom.
+Successful wells have been made using 50cm diameter pipe found on a building site, with holes drilled in the lowest meter and some gravel (small stones) added to the bottom.

 -   [Plans for a small diameter well](http://www.fdungan.com/well.htm)
 -   [How to Drill Your Own Water Well](http://www.drillyourownwell.com/)